-We already know that hedgehogs can be pricey, and that they require special care and attention to thrive in an adopted home.
-Despite this, you’d be hard pressed to show a young child one of these adorable little hedgies and not have them beg you incessantly to take one is as one of your own!
+Despite this, you’d be hard pressed to show a young child one of these adorable little hedgies and not have them beg you incessantly to take one as one of your own!

-An excellent way to encourage your little one’s enthusiasm until (or without) bringing a live hedgehog into your home is through children’s literature – in this case, hedgehog books!
+An excellent way to encourage your children’s enthusiasm until (or without) bringing a real hedgehog into your home is through children’s literature – in this case, books!

 He’s too cold to return to sleep and is very happy when Father Christmas gives him a warm red woolen hat.

-The little guy puts on all of his winter clothes (a hat, scarf, and mittens) and heads out to his friend, the badger’s house, to get warm.
+The little guy puts on all his winter clothes (a hat, scarf, and mittens) and heads out to his friend, the badger’s house to get warm.